Hussar armor, masks, and shields

 „The mask visors – in modern tournament descriptions they are also called “Larffen” – were important props for the so-called “Husari” or “Hungarian” tournament.
 In these disguised or masked tournaments, one party in a hussar attire faced a person disguised as Ottomans and Moors.

 The Hussars, a Hungarian elite unit, were recognized as defenders of the empire in the east against the Ottomans; they appeared in the Hungarian colors red-white-green and wore Hungarian sabers, longspurs, winged as well as the long, hollow horsemen of Eastern European or Turkish lancers, so-called “copi”.

 During his governorship in Bohemia (1547-1564), Archduke Ferdinand II organized numerous Hussar tournaments, which served as a means of political propaganda against the real political background of the danger of the Turks threatening from the east.

-On the sides and top are leftovers of riveted leather straps to which a helmet, turban or “Hungarian hat” could be attached.
+On the sides and top are leftovers of riveted leather straps to which a helmet, turban, or “Hungarian hat” could be attached.
 The masks were made in Prague.
-Archduke Ferdinand II, incidentally, even in tournaments often occurred in the role of a hussar.
+Incidentally, even in tournaments, Archduke Ferdinand II often occurred in the role of a hussar.

 Currently not exhibited.”

 This wooden-leather shield used to belong to a Hungarian hussar cavalryman.
 Now, it is in the Kunsthistorisches Museum Wien, Hofjagd- und Rüstkammer, Austria.